 - To serve, plate the couscous on a serving platter, top with the pork and spoon the sauce over the top.

 To make pearl couscous:

 Melt 1/2 tablespoon of butter in a 2-quart sauce pan over medium heat.
 Add 1 cup of couscous and stir until lightly toasted, 2 minutes.
 Add 1-1/4 cups low-sodium chicken broth and bring to a boil.
-Reduce the heat to simmering, cover and cook until the broth is absorbed and the couscous is tender, 6 to 8 minutes.
+Reduce the heat to simmering, add 1/4 cup each slivered almonds and dried cranberries.
+Cover and cook until the broth is absorbed and the couscous is tender, 6 to 8 minutes.
 Fluff with a fork and serve.